chichiwang/notes/languages/java/modern_java/README.md

 The second most important Java build tool is [Gradle](https://gradle.org/).
 In Gradle, rather than specifying builds in XML, builds are instead specified using the Groovy scripting language.
 One improvement Gradle has over Maven is that Gradle supports incremental builds: it will only build a piece of code if the previously compiled version is outdated.
 Gradle also leverages dependencies from Maven Central.

 Gradle is the default build system for Android applications.

+### Static Analysis
+A few important static analysis tools for Java:
+* Checkstyle
+  * Enforces stylistic choices for a Java codebase
+* Spotbugs
+  * Scans byte code with a set of predefined rules to identify bugs in the code
+  * May help identify anti-patterns that will not lead to compilation errors but may lead to problems at runtime
+* PMD
+  * Similar to Spotbugs, but scans at the source code level
+  * Finds different classes of bugs than Spotbugs
+* SonarQube
+  * Continuous inspection tool
+  * Works in tandem with the continuous integration server
+  * Tracks all the findings from all of the static analysis tools for each build
+  * Tracks code coverage for unit tests
+  * Detection for duplicate code
+  * Provides a dashboard to show trends over time